JaimeFinstock/HamComSDR/README.md

 # HamComSDR
 An intuitive light-weight software suite for Linux, and Android, in C++<br>
-    -geared toward hams that want to play around with SDR -a ham radio SDR Swiss Army knife
+    -geared toward hams that want to play around with SDR<br>
+    -a ham radio SDR Swiss Army knife

 Goals: